nofcaz/ajax-cities-search/README.md

-# Searching Locations With AJAX
+# Searching Locations with AJAX

 This simple application allows users to input the name of a city or state and receive a list of all of the cities/states (in the US) that match that search value.
 At the same time, a count of the total population of each given area is provided.
 As a user searches for locations, input is not restricted to proper capitalization, allowing for both uppercase and lowercase typing preferences.